baljoe231/fetch-application/README.md

   * Make a receipt_line_items table that would be a unique row for each receipt + SKU combo to make this a clean table to investigate
   * As a note, there were a lot of different use cases represented in the line items- user flagged attributes, needing a review, attribution related fields.
 In a full data warehouse, it would probably be valuable at a model layer to break these up for end users but I didn't think that was necessary here so left it in one table
   * Reviewing the data, I saw the way to connect brands to receipts was via the receipt_line_items (makes sense, 1 receipt could have multiple brands) to a nested cpg value in brands.
 Given the nesting style, I opted for a separate table in case there could ever be multiple values here
-  * Both rewards_product_partner_id and points_payer_id will join with the cpg brand process outlined above but you'll see me use rewards_product_partner_id as the reference because it has a higher availablity (I believe points_payer_id is a subcase of the overall brand association)
+  * Both rewards_product_partner_id and points_payer_id will join with the cpg brand process outlined above but you'll see me use rewards_product_partner_id as the key because it has a higher availablity (I believe points_payer_id is a subcase of the overall brand association)
-  * I saw a few other opportunities for additional tables (earned reasons seem to have scheduleds that should connect to a schedule table) but left them off to keep this cleanish
+  * I saw a few other opportunities for additional tables (ex:earned reasons seem to have schedules that should connect to a schedule table) but left them off to keep this cleanish

 ## Second: Write a query that directly answers a predetermined question from a business stakeholder
 + I used Postgres SQL to answer all questions